-The WYSIWYG (what-you-see-is-what-you-get) editor for the Mozilla Developer Network wiki makes it easy to contribute new content.
+The WYSIWYG (what-you-see-is-what-you-get) editor for the MDN Web Docs wiki makes it easy to contribute new content.
 This guide shows you how to use the editor and improve your productivity.
 Please read and comply with the Mozilla Terms before editing or creating new pages.

 The MDN style guide offers information about how to format and style the content itself, including our preferred grammar and spelling rules.